 When a student experiences academic difficulty, the SMCHS counselor may recommend assistance through our learning specialist.
 The need for such action may be indicated by grade reports, academic progress reports, referral by the parent, guardian or teacher, or by the student’s own realization.
 At SMCHS, we strive to help every student reach his or her full academic potential.

 As part of the system’s comprehensive pupil services program, SMCHS has a full-time learning specialist available on a daily basis whose primary duty is to coordinate the efforts of the classroom teacher, the student, the school counseling (guidance) office, school administration and parents, as well as to recommend strategies for improvement in study habits and classroom participation.
 The learning specialist assists students within the classroom setting, in study halls and non-instructional time, as well as before and after school.
+Click on the link above and scroll down the page for information about the system’s comprehensive pupil services.

 Because students do not all learn in the same way, the SMCHS learning specialist works with classroom teachers to incorporate differentiated instruction and modifications or accommodations to meet the needs of each student.
 The learning specialist utilizes multiple strategies promoted by experts in the field of inclusive education and multiple intelligences.

-Resources for the learning specialist include the Diocese of Green Bay, the CESA 6 Media Center, the Neenah Joint School District’s Instructional Support Services, Wisconsin Assistive Technology Initiative WATI), and various private and public learning assistance agencies within the Fox Valley area.
+Resources for the learning specialist include the Diocese of Green Bay, the CESA 6 Media Center, the Neenah Joint School District’s Instructional Support Services, Wisconsin Assistive Technology Initiative (WATI), and various private and public learning assistance agencies within the Fox Valley area.

 Contact our learning specialist for more information.